ingl3585/traffic-light-single-app-component-starter/Films/Part2.md

 Here is the [React Architecture](https://docs.google.com/drawings/d/1XcAUc8jz1XN_2r1G7eVOUbxFWZRJNspof1EPlDJPFWY/edit) up till now.

-If you haven't already done so add your CodeSandbox link to the [class spreadsheet](https://docs.google.com/spreadsheets/d/1fNOTPbQu-ZWDPwOhjSIkot7pGj2u2ZPuNk_O_yQwyHU/edit#gid=1331062302)

 Here is a [working version of the app up to Part 2](https://q39ku.codesandbox.io/) completed with only the steps in this readme.
 Feel free to investigate the app in React Dev Tools to see whats going on.

 Here is the [final solution](https://fufid.codesandbox.io/) you will be building over the next several days.